 Many undertake building DIY audio components, especially loudspeakers in the hope that they will turn out an outstanding quality system that is cheaper than one bought it in a retail store.
-Unfortunately this -- except for systems that cost an arm and a leg -- is practically impossible; a home made audio component will always be more expensive than a factory made one of similar quality, especially if you factor in the many work hours thrown into the project.
-Just think about it that mass-product manufacturers can buy components and materials at the fraction of the retail price and their design, logistics, and some other costs split among a large quantity of end products.
+Unfortunately this -- except for systems that cost an arm and a leg -- is practically impossible; a home made audio component will always be more expensive than a factory made one of similar quality, if you factor in the many work hours thrown into the project.
+Mass-product manufacturers can buy components and materials at the fraction of the retail price and their design, logistics, and some other costs split among a large quantity of end products.

 In my opinion, the real "make-sense" of DIY is the challenge that you complete a project as much on your own as possible, intuitively solving any arising problem.
 In the end you'll have created something valuable, something unique that carries the touches of your fingers, so you can have the feeling that what you made is truly yours.

-You will also find loudspeaker and speaker cable buying tips, and I aim to collect useful and valuable links for DIY loudspeaker builders.
+You will also find loudspeaker and speaker cable buying tips, and I aim to collect useful and valuable links for DIY loudspeaker designers and builders.